AztecProtocol/aztec-packages/yarn-project/boxes/blank/README.md

               |— private_token_contract.json
               |— private_token.ts
        |— tests
-              | A simple end2end test deploying and testing the PrivateToken on a local sandbox
+              | A simple end2end test deploying and testing the minimal contract on a local sandbox
-              | using the front end helper methods in app/scripts/
+              | using the front end helper methods in index.ts
               | The test requires the sandbox and anvil to be running (yarn start:sandbox).
-              |- privatetoken.test.ts
+              |- test.frontennd.test.ts
 ```

 Most relevant to you is likely `src/contracts/main.nr` (and the build config `src/contracts/Nargo.toml`).
-This contains the example PrivateToken logic that the frontend interacts with and is a good place to start writing Noir.
+This contains the example blank contract logic that the frontend interacts with and is a good place to start writing Noir.

 The `src/artifacts` folder can be re-generated from the command line with `yarn compile` which is an alias for